huggingface/dataset-viewer/libs/libcommon/README.md

 ## Assets configuration

-Set the assets (images and audio files stored locally) environment variables to configure the following aspects:
+Set the assets (images and audio files) environment variables to configure the following aspects:

 - `ASSETS_BASE_URL`: base URL for the assets files.
 Set accordingly to the datasets-server domain, e.g., https://datasets-server.huggingface.co/assets.
-Defaults to `assets` (TODO: default to an URL).
+Defaults to `http://localhost/assets`.
+- `ASSETS_STORAGE_PROTOCOL`: fsspec protocol for storage, it can take values `file` or `s3`.
+Defaults to `file`, which means local file system is used.
+- `ASSETS_STORAGE_ROOT`: root directory for the storage protocol.
+If using `s3` protocol, a bucket name should be provided otherwise configure a local file directory.
+Defaults to /storage, which means the assets are stored in /storage/{ASSETS_FOLDER_NAME} (see following configuration).
+- `ASSETS_FOLDER_NAME`: name of the folder inside the root directory where assets are stored.
+The default value is assets.

+## Cached Assets configuration

+Set the cached-assets (images and audio files) environment variables to configure the following aspects:

+- `CACHED_ASSETS_BASE_URL`: base URL for the cached assets files.
+Set accordingly to the datasets-server domain, e.g., https://datasets-server.huggingface.co/cached-assets.
+Defaults to `http://localhost/cached-assets`.
+- `CACHED_ASSETS_STORAGE_PROTOCOL`: fsspec protocol for storage, it can take values `file` or `s3`.
+Defaults to `file`, which means local file system is used.
-- `ASSETS_STORAGE_DIRECTORY`: directory where the asset files are stored.
-Defaults to empty, which means the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
+- `CACHED_ASSETS_STORAGE_ROOT`: root directory for the storage protocol.
+If using `s3` protocol, a bucket name should be provided otherwise configure a local file directory.
+Defaults to /storage, which means the assets are stored in /storage/{CACHED_ASSETS_FOLDER_NAME} (see following configuration).
+- `CACHED_ASSETS_FOLDER_NAME`: name of the folder inside the root directory where assets are stored.
+The default value is assets.

 ## Common configuration